- 28

 | Oracle Java SE 8 | Public Updates | January 2019 | Ended |

-| Oracle Java SE 8 | Extended Support (Paid) | December 2030 | Requires Payment |
+| Oracle Java SE 8 | Extended Support (paid) | December 2030 | Requires payment |

-| OpenJDK 8 (Community) | Community Support | November 2026 | 9 months left |
+| OpenJDK 8 (Community) | Community Support | November 2026 | 9 months remaining |

-| Red Hat OpenJDK 8 | Commercial Support | November 2026 | 9 months left |
+| Red Hat OpenJDK 8 | Commercial Support | November 2026 | 9 months remaining |

-| Amazon Corretto 8 | Free LTS | ~2026 | Approaching EOL |
+| Amazon Corretto 8 | Free LTS | Approximately 2026 | Nearing EOL |

-| Eclipse Temurin 8 | Community (Adoptium) | Follows upstream OpenJDK | ~Nov 2026 |
+| Eclipse Temurin 8 | Community (Adoptium) | Follows Upstream OpenJDK | ~Nov 2026 |

 | BellSoft Liberica JDK 8 | Extended Commercial | March 2031 | Extended |

-| Azul Zulu 8 | Extended Commercial | Extended support available | Extended option |
+| Azul Zulu 8 | Extended Commercial | Extended Support options available | Can be extended |

 Risks of Continuing to Use Java 8 After EOL